Skip to main content

 ShapeWho it’s forContents

-answer_with_evidenceFirst-party chat, agents that want bothNatural-language answer plus structured evidence, freshness, confidence, and optional view payloads
+answer_with_evidenceFirst-party chat, human-facing apps (default)Natural-language answer plus structured evidence, freshness, confidence, and optional view payloads

 How the two surfaces differ